vtex-apps/io-documentation/docs/en/Recipes/development/updating-edition-apps.md

 ## Step by step

-1. Using a code edtitor of your preference, open the Edition App folder and access the `apps.json` file;
+1. Using a code editor of your preference, open the Edition App folder and access the `apps.json` file;
 2. Make the desired apps and settings changes in the file;

 <div class="alert alert-warning">